Working at CALHN sites

 COVID-19 outbreak data from interstate Australian healthcare facilities indicates that staff-to-staff cross-infection risk is highest in break/tea rooms when an asymptomatic staff member (unknowingly infectious) eats with their colleagues.

-For this reason, CALHN staff are advised to eat and drink in isolation with your own cutlery, outside wherever possible, and limit the use of tearooms to storing and heating meals, following a recommendation agreed to at IMT on 28 December.
+For this reason, CALHN staff are advised to eat and drink in isolation with your own cutlery, outside wherever possible, and limit the use of tearooms to storing and heating meals.

 Follow these strategies to minimise risk to yourself and others: